VIDA-NYU/reprozip/docs/source/unpacking-use.rst

-The *reprozip* component traces a single execution of the experiment, so it can only guarantee that *reprounzip* will reproduce the same execution path.
+The *reprozip* component traces a single execution of the experiment, so it can only guarantee that *reprounzip* will successfully reproduce the same execution path.
-If changing some input files or command line arguments requires dependencies not originally packed during the packing step
-(i.e.: that cannot be found in the *.rpz* package), the reproduction may fail.
+If, by changing some input files or command line arguments, the experiment requires dependencies not originally packed (i.e.: that cannot be found in the *.rpz* package), the reproduction may fail.

 Non-Deterministic Experiments
 +++++++++++++++++++++++++++++

+Experiments that have non-deterministic parts
+(e.g.: connection to Web services or random number generation) can be reproduced, but they may not be replicated
+(i.e.: the same results may
+not be produced),
+since ReproZip can only capture deterministic behavior.